nbrugger-tgm/JSimpage/docs/Usage.md

 ### Creating a Page
 A Page is like a new HTML file where the user can navigate to.
 And there is the Class `Page` .
 We like to create a page where the user can log in. *(we will also do the backend later)*
-For structure reasons we create an folder `components`
+For structure reasons we create an folder `components` and within it a `pages` folder in which we this file: `home.html`

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc1MjgxOTkwNSwyMzc0NzIwNDNdfQ==
+eyJoaXN0b3J5IjpbMTI0NTQ1NDE1NSwyMzc0NzIwNDNdfQ==
 -->